-Aaby Wastewater Treatment Plant uses a simple technique to extract phosphorus from the wastewater and turn it into a valuable fertiliser.
+At Aaby WWTP we use a simple technique to extract phosphorus from the wastewater and turn it into a valuable fertiliser.
+We recover phosphorus and nitrogen from wastewater through the use of a separate reactor.
+We need the reactor because the concentration of phosphorus and nitrogen is low in the main wastewater flow.
+To increase it, we send a side stream of wastewater through the reactor and add magnesium salt.
+The precipitation process refines the phosphorus, discarding heavy metals and environmentally unfriendly substances.
+The outcome is a granulate that contains phosphorus, nitrogen and magnesium – well-suited for use as a fertiliser.
 With it comes the added bonus that the challenges of clogged-up pipes in the sewage works have been considerably minimised.
 This, in turn, reduces the expenses of maintaining the sewage works.

 Recovering phosphorus has great potential

-If similar systems were established at the 50 largest plants in Denmark, the country would be more or less self-sufficient in phosphorus.
+Denmark’s phosphorus demand for crop production requires imports of 11,000 tonnes of phosphorus.
+If similar recovery plants are built at the 50 largest water treatment plants in Denmark, we can produce 3,000 tonnes of pure phosphorus fertilisers per year, representing more than 25% of the country’s imports.
+Thereby, the country would be more or less self-sufficient in phosphorus.
 Phosphate is a finite resource with few global suppliers.
 With the world facing twin crises of excessive energy use and diminishing resources, the project is consistent with the Aarhus Vand corporate focus on sustainability.